175-151-Great Vocals

 Writer/Composer: Eric Carmen (1975)

-For Celine’s second entry, she takes this Eric Carmen song and presents it as an anthem for solitary loneliness, and it became a massive hit as she stretches her pipes into the stratosphere.
-She gives it her all, promoting her voice from Pop diva to Rock / Pop status.
-Many fans hoped she didn’t hurt her voice when she hits that momentous high note near song’s end.
-And even though some say this power performance may require some getting used to, and whether it known for its beauty or for its power-packed, style and delivery, very few small-statured artists can fist-pump their chest to demonstrate such passion as she delivers here…Uncanny and Sensational!
+For Celine’s 2nd entry, she takes this Eric Carmen song and presents it as an anthem for solitary loneliness, and it became a massive hit as she stretches her pipes into the stratosphere.
+She gives it her all, promoting her voice from Pop diva to Pop / Rock / R&B status, with an addition of Gospel thrown at the song’s conclusion to appeal to legions of worldwiide fans.
+Many fans hoped she didn’t hurt her voice when she hits that momentous high note near the song’s end.
+And even though some say this power performance may require some getting used to, and whether it known for its beauty or for its power-packed, style, emotion and delivery, very few small-statured artists can fist-pump their chest to demonstrate such passion as she delivers here…Uncanny and Sensational!

 156. (Sittin’ on) THE DOCK OF THE BAY (1968)